-Bilingualism may delay or prevent the onset of symptoms associated with dementia, a new Spanish study suggests.
+A new Spanish study suggests that bilingualism may delay or prevent the onset of symptoms associated with dementia.

-Appearing in the peer-reviewed journal Neuropsychologia, the study included 135 participants with mild cognitive impairment, 68 with Alzheimer’s disease, and 63 who were cognitively healthy.
+The study, appearing in the peer-reviewed journal Neuropsychologia, included 135 participants with mild cognitive impairment, 68 with Alzheimer’s disease, and 63 who were cognitively healthy.

-According to the researchers at the Open University of Catalonia and Pompeu Fabra University, participants of lifelong bilingualism led to a diagnosis of mild cognitive impairment at a much later age.
+According to the researchers at the Open University of Catalonia and Pompeu Fabra University, participants’ lifelong bilingualism led to a diagnosis of mild cognitive impairment at a much later age.

-“We saw that people with a higher degree of bilingualism were given a diagnosis of mild cognitive impairment later than people who were passively bilingual,” the study’s authors stated in a news release.
+“We saw that people with a higher degree of bilingualism were given a diagnosis of mild cognitive impairment later than people who were passively bilingual,” a news release of the findings state.

 “This system, in the context of neurodegenerative diseases, might offset the symptoms.
 So, when something does not work properly as a result of the disease, the brain has efficient alternative systems to solve it thanks to being bilingual.”

-“These results are discussed in the context of cognitive reserve hypotheses, suggesting that compensatory mechanisms may play a role in protecting against cognitive decline,” the co-authors determined.
+“These results are discussed in the context of cognitive reserve hypotheses, suggesting that compensatory mechanisms may play a role in protecting against cognitive decline,” the authors determined.